Thórsmörk – The fabled valley

 Where is Thórsmörk?

-Þórsmörk – internationally spelled as Thórsmörk – is a hidden valley on the South Coast of Iceland.
-It’s located between the small towns of Hvolsvöllur and Vík, at the end of the mountain road F249 that goes inland from Seljalandsfoss waterfall.
+Thórsmörk – in Icelandic spelled as Þórsmörk – is a hidden valley on the south coast of Iceland.
+It’s located at the end of the mountain road F-249 that goes inland from the Seljalandsfoss waterfall, between the small towns of Hvolsvöllur and Vík.
 In these towns you can stock up on food and other necessary supplies before venturing off into the valley of Thór.

 It’s a remote place; you won’t find many options to eat & drink once you’re there.